 “We always hope that there’s a sense of wonder that you get from coming to an art museum,” Hart says.
 Looking at this exhibition, you get to see real stars and some of the most important work from Mexico in the 20th century.
 But we also hope that people have moments of personal connection.
 Built into the exhibit are ideas of independence, identity, unity, and diversity.
 Those are things that, right now, we’re all thinking about.”

-If you go: Tickets go on sale for the general public starting October 12 and must be purchased in advance online.
+If you go: Tickets can be purchased one week in advance of your visit, or 10 days in advance for Denver Art Museum members.
 Tickets for adult members start at $20 and $26 for non-members.
 Youth tickets are $5 for ages 6 to 18, and tickets are free for children ages 5 and under.
 Face coverings are required for visitors ages three and up; for other COVID-19 guidelines and updates, visit the museum’s website.